Laura Woods summarises ICAEW’s preliminary views on the FRC’s proposals set out in FRED 82.

 The proposed effective date for the amendments set out in FRED 82 is accounting periods beginning on or after 1 January 2025.
 Early adoption will be permitted provided all amendments are applied at the same time.

-If you’d like to contribute any views or comments on the FRC’s proposals, or ICAEW’s initial views, please get in touch by emailing firstname.lastname@example.org.
+A full draft of ICAEW’s response to FRED 82, plus other content on the periodic review of UK GAAP, is available in the link below.
+If you’d like to contribute any views or comments on the FRC’s proposals, or indeed ICAEW’s initial views, please get in touch.
+Email address below.